3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;B7                                   E
 &nbsp;She is electric, can I be electric too?

- &nbsp;- y luego cuando ese puente se vuelve a reptir de nuevo..
+ &nbsp;- y luego cuándo ese puente se vuelve a reptir de nuevo..

 &nbsp;E7
 &nbsp;There's lots and lots for us to see